smucsclub/hacksmu/index.md

 faq: [
   [
     "What is HackSMU?",
     "HackSMU is an on-campus, 24-hour educational event that combines a tech conference, a career fair, and a start-up competition.
-Come learn new skills, meet corporate recruiters, create amazing projects, and have fun at HackSMU!
+Come learn new skills, meet corporate recruiters, create amazing projects, and have fun at HackSMU!"

-"
   ],
   [
     "How do I apply?",
-    "<a href='https://scottyshaw.typeform.com/to/H9xIYI'>Apply for HackSMU here!</a> Anyone with a valid SMU ID may apply at the door, but we encourage you to do so as soon as possible.
+    "<a href='https://hacksmuteam.typeform.com/to/UOa3m4'>Apply for HackSMU here!</a> Anyone with a valid SMU ID may apply at the door, but we encourage you to do so as soon as possible.
 We will email updates and acceptance letters, so be sure to mark <a href='mailto:HackSMU.team@gmail.com'>hacksmu.team@gmail.com</a> as an accepted sender."
   ],

   [
     "What if I don't have experience?",
     "You can come learn at our workshops and from our mentors.
-We will also award prizes for non-tech categories such as humor, aesthetics, creativity, and more.
+We will also award prizes for non-tech categories such as humor, aesthetics, creativity, and more."
-"
   ],
+  [
-  ["Who can apply?",
+    "Who can apply?",
     "We will consider applications from college and university students of all majors and skills, as well as recent graduates and select high school students."
   ],

   [